FL BOKU in English

 This is your chance to shape our university’s future!

 Who is the FL BOKU?

 The Unabhängige Fachschaftsliste BOKU – FL BOKU (Independent Student Representatives) form a list of students from different fields of study.
-A majority of them is involved in the Students’ Union and have been working for students at BOKU for quite some time, the other part would like to get involved in the future.
-In the last twelve years our members have represented the Students’ Union BOKU as head of the union.
+A majority of our team members is involved in the Students’ Union and have been working for students at BOKU for quite some time, the other part would like to get involved in the future.
+In the last fourteen years our members have represented the Students’ Union BOKU as head of the union.

 The “Unabhängige Fachschaftsliste BOKU” is independent of any political party and can therefore operate for you without artificial influence, especially in educational policy and budgetary matters.